 Finding free music tracks online is easy.
-Finding good free music tracks, on the other hand … now there is a true challenge.
-Whether you are a podcaster, filmmaker, or marketing director, seeking out royalty free music is simply a part of the job, but as just about anyone can tell you, the process is neither cheap nor easy.
+Finding good free music tracks, on the other hand, … now there is a true challenge.
+Whether you are a podcaster, filmmaker, or marketing director, seeking out royalty-free music is simply a part of the job, but as just about anyone can tell you, the process is neither cheap nor easy.

 PremiumBeat: Free Stock Audio from World-Class Composers

-One of the things that has set PremiumBeat apart from its competitors from the very beginning is the fact that it was founded by a group of like-minded professional musicians and composers, most of whom had already become well-familiar with the difficulties in sourcing good royalty-free audio.
-Now that PremiumBeat’s passionate team and streamlined interface has joined forces with the massive library and global power of Shutterstock, their service has only gotten better.
+One of the things that have set PremiumBeat apart from its competitors from the very beginning is the fact that it was founded by a group of like-minded professional musicians and composers, most of whom had already become well-familiar with the difficulties in sourcing good royalty-free audio.
+Now that PremiumBeat’s passionate team and streamlined interface have joined forces with the massive library and global power of Shutterstock, their service has only gotten better.

 You can read even more about this company in our PremiumBeat review.

 Browse Royalty-Free Music by Mood

 One of the most impressive things about PremiumBeat is its content browser, which is cleaner, faster, and more well-organized than almost any other stock content site on the web.
 The centerpiece of this browser is the ability to browse by ‘mood’.
 With categories like ‘nostalgic’, ‘uplifting’, ‘bizarre’, and ‘aggressive’, artists and filmmakers have access to a more direct route of song selection that is sure to save them some time.

 Alternatively, users can choose to sort the library by ‘genre’.
 There are over 35 different genres to choose from, including standards like country, techno, and the world, as well as a few audio curveballs like corporate, Latin, and ambient.

 Shutterstock: Unlimited Stock Music Tracks with an Annual Subscription